Find Trade Colleges

 • Receive, inspect, and store meat upon delivery, to ensure meat quality.

-Butcher or Meat Cutter Skills
+What a Butcher or Meat Cutter Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.